 We worry it might not be true when they say I love you so we constantly need to check.
-Also, as the hilarious hemorrhoid scene in the film This is 40 illustrates, later in life we realise we often don’t really want full honesty….
+Also, as the hilarious hemorrhoid scene in the film This is 40 illustrates, later in life we realise we often always want full honesty….

-Where it is right is Forgiveness.
-That is the best skill one could hope to have for a relationship.
-100% is impossible, but you can get pretty close.
-Great Communication helps, but there’s some couples that remain quite private by nature, choosing internal reflection over a lot of sharing.
+As long as they are aligned, even little communication can work because there are some couples that remain quite private by nature, choosing internal reflection over a lot of sharing.
 These people often feel most comfortable with someone just like them.
-It’s not for everyone, but it’s valid love.
+It’s not for everyone, but it’s a valid form of love.

 Faithfulness is far rarer than people realise.
 Not that it isn’t natural for some, but as many experts, including Dan Savage, often point out; most marriages actually survive thanks to some monogamish behaviours that can strangely remind us of the value of our long term partners.

-Time Apart at 20% only happens when you’re young and before your adulting starts.
-After that it is impossible because you’ll be at work for a third of your day so you’re already over, not to mention one parent spending their evening at hockey with one kid while the other’s at dance with another.
+Time Apart at 20% only happens when we’re young and before our adulting starts.
+After that it is impossible because we’ll be at work for a third of our day so we’re already over the 20% limit.
+Not to mention one parent spending their evening at hockey with one kid while the other’s at dance with another.

-Again, we’re back to agreeing on 100% Friendship.
-You can’t love the person’s appearance or style or identity because those are guaranteed to change.
-You have to be with someone who will be a good life partner and roommate more than a good romantic one.
+As previously noted, we can agreeing on 100% Friendship.
+We can’t love the person’s appearance or style or identity because those are guaranteed to change.
+We have to be with someone who will be a good life partner and roommate, more than just a good romantic one.

 On top of all of this, we must also remember that there can’t be a peaceful psychological and spiritual path unless there’s a not-path.
 Not-path is ego.
-You can get good at keeping it at bay, but to not have it at all is to miss out on a valuable aspect of being human that incites healthy growth.
+We can get good at keeping it at bay, but to not have it at all is to miss out on a valuable aspect of being human that incites healthy growth.

-We all start with unrealistic beliefs that were created by culture, so I’m sure they’ll sell a lot of these shirts.
+We all start with unrealistic beliefs that were created by culture, so I’m sure they’ll sell a lot of these t-shirts.
 But inevitably, over time, as we age, the shirt will seem more and more ironic as we attempt to apply it to the messy edges of the real world.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.